BAHA (Bone Anchored Hearing System)

-What is a bone anchored hearing system (BAHS)?
+What is a bone anchored hearing system (BAHA)?

 A bone anchored system consists of three parts:

-- A small (3 or 4 mm) titanium implant that sits in the bone behind the ear
+- A small (3 or 4 mm) titanium implant that is surgically placed in the bone behind the ear

 Single sided deafness

-Younger children can use the Baha sound processor on a Softband. www.oticonmedical.com
+- Younger children can use the BAHA sound processor on a Softband.